-E-prime 2.0 was used in the experiments.
+If not noted, E-prime 2.0 was used in all experiments.
 For participants recruited in Tsinghua University, they finished the experiment individually in a dim-lighted chamber, stimuli were presented on 22-inch CRT monitors, with a chin-rest brace.
 The visual angle of geometric shapes was about 3.7º × 3.7º, the finxation cross is of (0.8º × 0.8º of visual angle) at the center of the screen.
 The words were of 3.6º × 1.6º visual angle.
 The distance between the center of the shape or the word and the fixation cross was 3.5º of visual angle.
 Participant fixed their head on a chin-fixation, about 60 cm from the screen.

-For participants recruited in Wenzhou University, they finished the experiment in a 3 ~ 12 group in a dim-lighted testing room.
+For participants recruited in Wenzhou University, they finished the experiment in a group consist of 3 ~ 12 participants in a dim-lighted testing room.
 Participants were required to finished the whole experiment independently.
 Also, they were instructed to start the experiment at the same time, so that the distraction between participants were minimized.
-The stimuli were presented on CRT monitor.
-The visual angle is approximately the same as in Tsinhua University but not fixed because participants’s chin were not fixed.
+The stimuli were presented on 19-inch CRT monitor.
+The visual angles are could not be exactly controlled because participants’s chin were not fixed.

 Data analysis.
 We reported all the measurements, analysis and results in all the experiments in the current study.
-All data were first pre-processed using R and then analyzed using JASP (0.8.6.0, www.jasp-stats.org(Love et al., 2019)).
+All data were first pre-processed using R (3.1.0, R core teams, 2018) and then analyzed using JASP (0.8.6.0, www.jasp-stats.org, (Love et al., 2019)).
 Participants whose overall accuracy lower than 60% were excluded from analysis.
 Also, the accurate responses with less than 200ms reaction times were excluded from the analysis.